josdejong/mathjs/misc/how_to_publish.md

 After the build is complete, verify if the files are created and contain the correct date and version number in the header.

-To update the reference documentation, run:

-    npm run docs

-This will regenerate all documentation in docs/reference/functions from the functions code comments.

-Check whether there are new markdown files generated and add them to git.
+Check whether there are new markdown files generated in `./docs` and add if so add them to git.

 ## Test